maxgrok/maxgrok.github.io/src/pages/articles/2019-11-11---One-Hundred-And-Sixth-Post/index.md

 tags:
   - "Solidity"
   - "Bitwise Operators"
-description: "This is a post about bitwise operators in Solidity."
+description: "This is a post about what bitwise operators are in Solidity."
 ---

 ## What is a Bitwise Operator?